trb-a/cumalis-lisp/README.md

     - "inexact" procedure does nothing than returning the given value.
   * In S-expressions, hexadecimal, octal, binary literals can't have digits.
 ### About syntax-rules
-  * Pattern with vectors is not supported.
+  * Patterns with vectors are not supported.
 ### About procedure call
   * Procedure call must be a proper list.
 The last cdr of procedure call will be ignored.
   * Defining syntax-rules pattern to call procedure with improper list raises syntax-error.
 ### About environment
-  * (scheme base) library is imported by default. importing "(scheme base)" is just ignored.
+  * (scheme base) library is imported by default.
+Importing "(scheme base)" is just ignored.
   * (scheme base) is imported by default even if (environment) (null-environment) (scheme-report-environment 5).
-  * (environment) doesn't make "immutable binding".
+  * (environment) doesn't make immutable bindings.
 ### About library
-  * "import" can only import built-in libraries at the top-level.
-  * Importing with "only" "except" "prefix" "rename" is not supported.
-  * "define-library" "cond-expand" "include" and "include-cli" are not implemented.
-But you can define your own "built-in" procedures and libraries.
+  * "import" doesn't make immutable bindings.
-### About String
+### About string
   * (eqv? "aaa" "aaa") returns #t. (like Javascript's "aaa" === "aaa" returns true).
 ### About file library
   * char-ready? u8-ready? raise errors for file ports.
 Because Node.js doesn't seem to have any ftell(3) equivalent.
   * read-char read-line etc. may block until complete reading.

 ## Notes
+  - include / include-cli (or load etc.) always read files from the path relative to the current working directory.
   - toReferentialJSON / fromReferentialJSON don't respect "toJSON" property of class instances.
 If you want to include class instances in serialization, please consider other serializers like js-yaml, etc.
   - exit / emergency-exit does't do process.exit() but throws an Envelope object that isExitEnvelope() returns true, so that users can catch it and  perform proper finalizations.

+## Contributing

+Contributions are welcome.

+### Bug reports

+Bugs are tracked in the project's [issue tracker](https://github.com/trb-a/cumalis-lisp/issues).

+Please read Limitations on this README before you submit.

+Please include informaton:
+  * Expected outcome
+  * Actual outcome.
+  * Your running environment.
+At least:
+    - Cumalis Lisp's version.
+    - Node.js version or/and browser name and version.
+    - Operating system's name and version.
+  * If possible, URL of [CodeSandbox](https://codesandbox.io/) that can reproduce the bug.

+### Pull requests

+Pull requests are accepted on [Github](https://github.com/trb-a/cumalis-lisp/pulls).

+###

 ## TODOs / Future plans

   - Better documentation (especially Javascript interfaces more).